rmavis/calendar-events/readme.md

 That is:

 0. A date in the format YYYY-MM-DD.
-1. Optionally, a time in the format HH:MM.
+1. Optionally, a time in the format HH:MM separated from the date by a space.
 2. A tab character.
 3. A description.